xcutioners/Billing-Software-/README.md

 # Billing-Software-
-Billing Software For Ice Cream Parlour
+Billing Software For Ice Cream Parlour.
-The software was built in three softwares
+The software was built in three softwares -
 	1) Adobe Flash Professional - to build an adobe air application
 	2) Xampp - To maintian database
 	3)Php - to communication between adobe air and mysql.

 These software was built only using if-else statements.
 These is a piece of code that i have written in action script :-